Insights on the current semi-leptonic $B$-decay discrepancies -- and how $B_s \to \mu^+ \mu^- \gamma$ can help

 With eq.~(\ref{eq:def-NP-shifts}) setting the notation, we show the case $\delta C_9^{(\mu)}$ vs. $\delta C_{10}^{(\mu)}$ in the top-left panel of \reffig{fig:fit-9vs10}.
 The fit suggests that the updated \RKKst measurement and the anomalies observed in the $b \to s \mm$ sector---branching ratios (BRs) and angular observables---do not yield a coherent picture in a scenario where one only shifts $C_9^{(\mu)}$ and $C_{10}^{(\mu)}$, i.e. where their counterparts for all other flavours are assumed SM-like.\footnote{ For conciseness, and to align with conventions in the literature, the Wilson coefficient shown in plots is the beyond-SM shift.
 For reference the SM values are $C_9^{(\ell), {\rm SM}} = 4.327$, $C_{10}^{(\ell), {\rm SM}} = -4.262$ (see e.g. Ref.~\cite{Beneke:2020fot} for accurate notation on the scale and the short-distance contributions included).
 Also, $C_7^{\rm SM} = -0.303$, to be used around eq.~(\ref{eq:C7_def}).}

 Specifically, the combination of the recent \Bsmm measurements by both LHCb and CMS collaborations provides a strong constraint on $\delta C_{10}^{(\mu)}$, which is now consistent with zero.
 Besides, the \RKKst measurements on the one side and the discrepant $b \to s \mm$ observables on the other side, each constrain the $\delta C_{9}^{(\mu)}$ vs. $\delta C_{10}^{(\mu)}$ plane obliquely, but the two respective regions overlap at no better than 2$\sigma$.
+These findings may be contrasted with the analysis in Refs.~\cite{Greljo:2022jac,Altmannshofer:2023uci}.

 As a second case of interest, we consider a scenario that is especially appealing in the light of a UV interpretation, where NP fulfils the constraint $\delta \Cnine^{(\ell)} = - \delta \Cten^{(\ell)} \equiv \delta C_{LL}^{(\ell)}/2$,\footnote{This identification follows trivially from writing the effective Hamiltonian either in the ``traditional basis'', $\propto C_9 \mc O_9 + C_{10} \mc O_{10}$ with $\mc O_9 \propto (\bar s \gamma^\mu_L b) \, (\bar \ell \gamma_{\mu} \ell)$ and $\mc O_{10} \propto (\bar s \gamma^\mu_L b) \, (\bar \ell \gamma_{\mu} \gamma^5 \ell)$, or in the chiral basis, $\propto C_{LL} \mc O_{LL}$, where $\mc O_{LL} \propto (\bar s \gamma^\mu_L b) \, (\bar \ell \gamma_{\mu L} \ell)$.
 Here we omit flavour indices for simplicity, as well as proportionality factors immaterial to the identification.} in both the muonic and electronic channels.
 This is shown in the top-right panel of \reffig{fig:fit-9vs10}, again displaying that the region favoured by \Bsmm is in mild tension with the regions preferred by $b \to s \mumu$ BR and angular data---that instead are mutually consistent.